 For example, while eating garlic may boost a human’s immune system, canines who eat garlic could develop anemia.
 Veterinary experts caution that feeding spicy foods to dogs can cause diarrhea, vomiting, gas, stomach pain, and pancreatitis.
 And according to PetMD, too much nutmeg causes hallucinations and a high heart rate in dogs.

 Veterinarians recommend not feeding hot sauce to your dog.
 Remember that some common ingredients used in hot sauces are toxic to pets.
 According to the ASPCA Animal Poison Control Center, onion, garlic, and chives can cause gastrointestinal irritation and could lead to red blood cell damage and anemia.

-Experts at Hills Pet Nutrition caution that owners should consider a dog’s strong sense of smell when it comes to spicy food.
+Pet parents should consider a dog’s strong sense of smell when it comes to spicy food.
 If cumin powder smells strong to you, just imagine how it smells to your dog.
 Also, like us, dogs can experience a burning sensation in their mouths and throat from eating spicy food.
-They react to this sensation in different ways, including coughing, sneezing, drooling, or foaming at the mouth.
-Some dogs will paw at their faces while others gag or dry heave.
+They react to this sensation in different ways, including:

 Nutritional experts believe that dogs don’t experience the flavor of spices the way we do because they have fewer taste buds.
 Humans have 9,000 different taste buds while canines have about 1,700.
 So, while dogs might taste the bitter flavor that accompanies spicy foods, it won’t taste as strong to them.
 However, as mentioned previously, dogs will certainly experience the burning sensation that accompanies spicy foods.